Maggi-Chen/Inspector/README.md

 ```

-To simplify the environment setup process, Anaconda (https://www.anaconda.com/) is recommended.
+To simplify the environment setup process, Anaconda2 (https://www.anaconda.com/) is recommended.
 To create an environment with conda:
 ```
 conda create --name ins python=2.7